CryptoverseCC/robohash-token/README.md

 - `REACT_APP_ERC_721_NETWORK` - Name of the network where your ERC721 contract is deployed.
 Please note that even that your contract is deployed on particular network users will be able to create messages also on other networks (The power of the cross-chain!!).
 - `REACT_APP_ERC_721_ADDRESS` - Address of your ERC721 contract.
 - `REACT_APP_BASENAME` - Base url (in my case `/robohash-book/`)
+- `REACT_APP_GOOGLE_ANALYTICS_ID` - You can add your google analytics id here to track page views or remove it if you'r not going to use it.

 Ad 2. `package.json`

-Change `name` and `home_page` and put there same values as you did above.
+Change `name` and `homepage` and put there same values as you did above.

-Ad 3. `public/index.html`

-In line 23 change the title.

-Ad 4. `src/entityApi.js`
+Ad 3. `src/entityApi.js`

 The colors map from line 4 is used to display proper background behind the kitty.
 Since we will have only one background color you can remove it entirely.